RCaller: Is Tree Height and Tree Width Correlated?

 fmeOutput<-data.frame(Correlation)

 The cor() function will calculate the correlation between tree height and tree diameter.
-If desirable to work with the attribute created during the R Script, in this case Correlation, it is necessary to expose it in the Attributes to Expose parameter, or in an AttributeExposer transformer following the RCaller.
+If it is desirable to work with the attribute created during the R Script, in this case Correlation, it is necessary to expose it in the Attributes to Expose parameter or in an AttributeExposer transformer following the RCaller.

 Please expose the attribute Correlation in the Attributes to Expose parameter.